brandonjabr/vqa-mcb/README.md

 In order to use our pretrained model:

-1) Download and compile my fork of Caffe, which includes the required MCB layers - https://github.com/brandonjabr/caffe-mcb
+1) Download and compile my fork of Caffe, which includes the required MCB layers [here](https://github.com/brandonjabr/caffe-mcb)

-Note: You can easily download and compile this version of Caffe using my UbuntuDL bash script: https://github.com/brandonjabr/UbuntuDL
+**Note:** You can easily download and compile this version of Caffe using my [UbuntuDL bash script](https://github.com/brandonjabr/UbuntuDL)

-I *highly* recommend using the above script to get Caffe working if you use Ubuntu 16.04

 2) Download the [pre-trained ResNet-152 model](https://github.com/KaimingHe/deep-residual-networks).

-If you want to train from scratch, do the above plus:
+If you want to **train from scratch**, do the above plus:

 - Download the [VQA tools](https://github.com/VT-vision-lab/VQA).
 - Download the [VQA real-image dataset](http://visualqa.org/download.html).